xregistry/spec/core/spec.md

   it MUST be interpreted as a request to update only the specified attributes and any attribute not specified will remain unchanged.
 To delete an attribute it MUST be specified with a value of `null`
+  - any map attribute that appears as an HTTP header MUST be included in its entirety, and any missing map keys MUST be interpreted as a request to delete those fields from the map
 - a request to update, or delete, a nested Versions collection or a read-only attribute MUST be silently ignored
 - a request to update a mutable attribute with an invalid value MUST generate